 The Admissions Committee is composed of a cross section of faculty members and advanced students who review each application to determine which applicants will be invited to one of the SOP campus locations for an interview.
 To select those to interview, we compute each applicant's probability of successfully completing the curriculum (4 years of pharmacy studies with a composite GPA above 75% and no course failures) by a regression formula that includes your pre-pharmacy GPA (as computed on your application) and the Composite, Biology, Chemistry, and Reading scores on your PCAT.
-Through statistical analysis of our previous students' success or failure in the program.
+Through statistical analysis of our previous students' success in the curriculum, we have found that these elements are highly predictive of an applicant's success or failure in the program.
 Once the probabilities are computed, we then invite for an interview those with the highest probability of being academically successful.